Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

 - React Context to share the application's state across components.
 (Shopping Cart)
 - Using Modals

 - Implementing an Admin view
+  - Routing segments URL of the application to their correct screens `2:23:53`
+  - Providing management functionality to the admin screens

 - Supabase CRUDs
 - Real-Time Data
 - Payment integration (Stripe)